semmath/semmath/README.md

 - Each article has its own version, independent of the "SemMath" version.

-Regarding the overall framework, given the current scale, any good ideas can be directly submitted (after discussion) for changes.
+For the overall framework, considering the current scale, any good ideas can be directly submitted (after discussion) for changes.
 Whenever the overall framework undergoes phased updates, the patch version number or minor version number of the "SemMath" will be correspondingly incremented.
 Once the overall framework becomes basically stable and the content is essentially complete, version 1.0.0 will be released, and the "standards" directory will be enabled.
 Stable and complete articles will transition from the `draft` status to the `standard` status.

+### 3. Merge

-3. After passing, it can merge into the main branch.
+After confirmation by the development group, the changes will be merged into the main branch.